* Was a member of Students for a Democratic Society in the 1960s

 In late October 1981, Jones and Raskin were caught in a police sweep of individuals suspected of having participated in the deadly robbery of an armored truck in Nyack, New York three days earlier.
 A week before their sentencing in December 1981, Jones and Raskin were married.
 At sentencing, Jones received probation and community service, while the charges against Raskin were dropped.

-Jones thereafter spent ten years as a communications director for Environmental Advocates of New York.
-He currently heads Jeff Jones Strategies, a consulting firm that specializes in helping grassroots leftist organizations promote their agendas and fundraise successfully.
-His clients include, among others, the Natural Resources Defense Council, the Workforce Development Institute, New Partners for Community Revitalization, the Land Trust Alliance, the Catskill Center for Conservation and Development, the Healthy Schools Network, and the League of Conservation Voters.
+Jones thereafter served as a communications director for Environmental Advocates of New York from 1995-2005.
+He subsequently founded Jeff Jones Strategies, a consulting firm devoted to helping grassroots leftist organizations promote their agendas and fundraise successfully.
+His clients included, among others, the Natural Resources Defense Council, the Workforce Development Institute, the Apollo Alliance, New Partners for Community Revitalization, the Land Trust Alliance, the Catskill Center for Conservation and Development, the Healthy Schools Network, and the League of Conservation Voters.

-Jones also serves as director of New York State’s chapter of the Apollo Alliance, which helped craft portions of the $787 billion “stimulus” legislation that President Barack Obama signed into law in early 2009.
+From at least 2007-2009, Jones served as a director of New York State’s chapter of the Apollo Alliance, which helped craft portions of the $787 billion “stimulus” legislation that President Barack Obama signed into law in early 2009.

-In addition, Jones is a board member of West Harlem Environmental Action, the Mohawk Hudson Land Conservancy, the Healthy Schools Network, the Capital District Chapter of the League of Conservation Voters, and the financial arm of the Movement for a Democratic Society, a group that works closely with the newly reconstituted Students for a Democratic Society.
+In addition, Jones was a board member of West Harlem Environmental Action, the Mohawk Hudson Land Conservancy, the Healthy Schools Network, the Capital District Chapter of the League of Conservation Voters, and the financial arm of the Movement for a Democratic Society, a group closely affiliated with the newly reconstituted Students for a Democratic Society.

-Jones today identifies “climate change and global warming” as his chief environmental concern, stating: “What bothers me about it is the impact that it will have on people, and the people who are least able to deal with it….
+Jones today identifies “climate change and global warming” as his chief environmental concern.
+“What bothers me about it,” he once stated, “is the impact that it will have on people, and the people who are least able to deal with it….
 We know that sea-level rise is going to affect island nations, poor nations like Bangladesh.
 These are human-rights, social-justice issues …”